ipaleka/algodjango/media/blog-post.md

 # Initial funds for the standalone accounts

 Algorand Sandbox operates either in a real network mode (using one of the Algorand's [public networks](https://developer.algorand.org/docs/reference/algorand-networks/)) or in a private network mode.
-In the former case, you may use the Testnet and add funds to your account in the [Algorand dispenser](https://bank.testnet.algorand.network/), but we use the private network mode in this tutorial which has been the default setup for the Sandbox.
+In the former case, you may use the Testnet and add funds to your account in the [Algorand dispenser](https://bank.testnet.algorand.network/), but we use the private network mode in this project which has been the default setup for the Sandbox.
 Algorand Sandbox creates some test accounts filled with Algos and we'll use one of those accounts to transfer initial funds to the accounts created by our application.

 The following code in `helpers.py` module is responsible for retrieving the address of a test account (created by Sandbox) that has enough funds (funds to transfer plus the minimum requirement of 0.1 Algo) which can be transferred to our accounts: